t-wissmann/rezlooks-gtk-engine/README.md

 ## Compilation

-In order to build rezlooks, see the original `README` file by the author in the `rezlooks-0.6` subdirectory or the build instructions in my [PKGBUILD in the aur](https://aur.archlinux.org/packages/gtk-engine-rezlooks)
+In order to build rezlooks, see the original `README` file by the author in the `rezlooks` subdirectory or the build instructions in my [PKGBUILD in the aur](https://aur.archlinux.org/packages/gtk-engine-rezlooks)

 ## Screenshots